dd-harp/ramp.xds/README.md

 We welcome issues and encourage contribution regardless of experience; the length of the contributing guide is not intended to be intimidating, merely complete.
 It is the responsibility of the package maintainers to help new contributors understand our conventions and guide contributions to a successful conclusion.

-## Acknowledgements
+## History

 This software was designed to replace exDE and MicroMoB, which were originally designed by Sean L. Wu and Professor David L. Smith.
 David L Smith developed the prototypes.
 Sean L. Wu wrote the first versions of the R-packages.
-Development of exDE continued, eventually changing its name to ramp.xde.
+Development of exDE continued.
+The name exDE was changed to ramp.xde where development continued.
+A stable version of exDE was restored.
 Functionality for discrete time systems was added to ramp.xde in the spring of 2024.
+A name change to ramp.xds is planned.

+## Acknowledgements

 The idea of developing modular software to simulate the dynamics and control of mosquito-borne pathogens originated sometime around 2009 at the Emerging Pathogens Institute, University of Florida.
 It took much longer than anticipated to finish.
 Some concepts have appeared in various publications.
 Some of the algorithms trace back to other software packages that were never launched, but that someday might yet be completed (*e.g.*, MASH).
 In retrospect, a key challenge was blood feeding, but it was not the only one.